 The coverage won’t cover workplace injuries and illnesses.

-When shopping around for the best Contractors Liability Insurance to buy, Workers Compensation insurance should also be on the list.
+Shop around for the best Contractors Liability Insurance to buy.
+Workers Compensation insurance should also be on the list.
 Contractors Liability alone will not cover your employees’ costs should they suffer work-related injuries or illness.

 In some states, it is mandatory to obtain Workers Compensation coverage if you employ workers.